-- 1. DEFINITION The Emergency Department temporarily requests that absolutely no Priority II or Priority III patients be transported to their facility.
-Yellow alert is initiated because the Emergency Department is experiencing a temporary overwhelming overload such that priority II or III patients may not be managed safely.
-This alert should be utilized for unplanned or unexpected incidents and may not exceed 8 hours for each event to a total of 8 hours for any 24 hour period beginning at 12 am (midnight). - 2.
+- 1. DEFINITION The Emergency Department temporarily requests that no Priority II or Priority III patients be transported to their facility.
+A yellow alert is initiated because the Emergency Department is experiencing a temporary overload, so priority II or III patients may not be managed safely.
+This alert should be utilized for unplanned or unexpected incidents and may be at most 8 hours for each event to 8 hours for any 24 hours beginning at midnight. - 2.
 DOCUMENTATION It is suggested that each hospital maintain a log of Yellow Alert activity.
-Such a log should include time on and off alert, and the criteria for declaration.
-Submission of logs is not required.
+Such a log should include time on and off alerts and the criteria for declaration.
+Submission of is not required.
 EMRC will maintain a computerized log of all activity. - 3.
 MAXIMUM DURATION Yellow Alert may not exceed 8 hours during any 24 hour period beginning at 12 am (midnight). - 3.1 EMRC will maintain the time records and verify yellow alert status every 2 hours.
 Exceeding the 8 hour threshold shall be documented as an occurrence. - 3.2 EMRC will remind hospitals of the maximum allowable duration section of this policy when the 8 hour threshold has been reached within a 24-hour period beginning at 12 a.m. (midnight). - 4.
 OVERRIDE A Yellow Alert will be automatically disregarded if any of the following conditions occur: - 4.1 A Blue Alert is declared in a respective jurisdiction.
-(Prehospital providers should be cognizant of the stresses placed on a facility while on Yellow Alert and should make every effort to bypass this facility even though a Blue Alert is in effect unless this would be detrimental to the patient or ambulance availability.) - 4.2 A Priority I patient from the hospital's normal catchment area requires transport.
-The hospital will receive these Priority I patients for initial stabilization then be transferred to another facility for admission as necessary.
+(Prehospital clinicians should be cognizant of the stresses placed on a facility while on Yellow Alert and should make every effort to bypass this facility even though a Blue Alert is in effect unless this would be detrimental to the patient or ambulance availability.) - 4.2 A Priority I patient from the hospital's normal catchment area requires transport.
+The hospital will receive these Priority I patients for initial stabilization then be transferred to another

+- facility for admission as necessary.
 If a hospital is on yellow alert and a hospital that is clear is 2-3 minutes further, it may be advisable to transport to the further facility. - 4.3 The diversion of a Priority II or III patient would add an additional 15 minutes to the transport time.
 This may frequently occur in the more rural areas of the region. - 4.4 A particular facility is closer to an on-the-scene ambulance when an adjacent facility is also on Yellow Alert - 5.
-YELLOW ALERT AT ADJACENT FACILITIES If the two closest hospitals are on Yellow Alert, the prehospital provider shall transport the patient to the first and/or closest hospital. - 5.1 Prehospital providers shall make every effort to avoid those facilities that have declared a Yellow Alert.
-For example, if there is a third facility that is not on Yellow Alert and is within reasonable proximity, the prehospital provider should consider transporting to that third facility.
+YELLOW ALERT AT ADJACENT FACILITIES If the two closest hospitals are on Yellow Alert, the prehospital clinician shall transport the patient to the first and/or closest hospital. - 5.1 Prehospital clinicians shall make every effort to avoid those facilities that have declared a Yellow Alert.
+For example, if there is a third facility thata third facility is not on Yellow Alert and is within reasonable proximity, the prehospital clinician should consider transporting to that third facility.